ashitagaur00/HappyOCT/README.md

 ### :100: Rules:

 1. Upload Solutions to the Correct Folders i.e. all C solutions must be added to C folder only
-2. All the files must be names as "quesn{Question_Number}.{filetype}".
-Example: Quesn0.cpp
+2. All the files must be a proper names
 3. **Solve only 1 question in 1 PR.
 PRs with multiple questions will be rejected.**
 4. Create at most 4 PRs.
 Any more after that wont be accepted.
 5. Incorrect solutions will not be accepted.